 Hands Up for Haiti (HUFH) is a medical humanitarian organization committed to making a sustainable and positive impact on the health of the people of northern Haiti.
 The mission of HUFH goes beyond delivery of care: our goals include capacity building of local leaders and programs, and support of programming for which local doctors, nurses, community health workers, and support personnel take ownership.
 We don’t just teach and have our visiting teams deliver care: we train our Haitian counterparts to become teachers and program leaders and coordinators.
 We believe that this capacity building and teaching is essential to the development of a sustainable health care system in Haiti, one with a positive and dramatic impact.
 We coordinate our efforts with both the Cap Haitien Health Network and the Ministry of Health in Haiti to provide programs in maternal child health, malnutrition treatment and prevention, preserving and restoring vision, preventing cervical cancer and treating chronic illnesses, such as diabetes and hypertension.

-FOUNDATION FOR THE ADVANCEMENT OF HAITIAN MIDWIVES (FAHM)
+FOUNDATION FOR ADVANCEMENT OF HAITIAN MIDWIVES, INC. (FAHM)

-Foundation for Advancement of Haitian Midwives (FAHM) is a charitable and educational non-profit organization dedicated to supporting and aiding Haitian midwifery associations, education programs and midwifery students living in Haiti, where there are high rates of maternal and neonatal morbidity and mortality.
+Foundation for Advancement of Haitian Midwives, Inc. (FAHM) is a charitable and educational non-profit organization dedicated to supporting and aiding Haitian midwifery associations, education programs and midwifery students living in Haiti, where there are high rates of maternal and neonatal morbidity and mortality.

 MAMA BABY HAITI